-Sacramento Wrong-Way Driver Accident Attorney
+Sacramento Wrong-Way Driver Accident Lawyer

 Since 1982, the lawyers and staff at AutoAccident.com have worked diligently on behalf of Sacramento residents who have been injured in all types of automobile accidents.
-For free and friendly advice, reach out to us at (916) 921-6400 or (800) 404-5400.Wrong-Way Driver Accidents: Rare But Deadly
+For free and friendly advice, reach us at (916) 921-6400 or (800) 404-5400.Wrong-Way Driver Accidents: Rare But Deadly

 Each year on average, 37 people are killed as a result of wrong-way crashes in California.
 Nearly all wrong-way drivers that cause these incidents are intoxicated and severely impaired.
-Most such incidents occur in the left-hand lane and involve a head-on collision with a vehicle or vehicles that are traveling in the correct direction.
+Most such incidents occur in the left-hand lane and involve a head-on collision with a vehicle or vehicles traveling in the correct direction.

 The idea of such a crash is terrifying.
 The severity of occupant injury associated with these types of incidents recently led to a pilot program that we hope will save lives.Study Seeks to Prevent Wrong-Way Driving